-There are differences between the quantum key distribution scheme proposed by Werner, Franz, and Werner in Reference~\cite{Werner2009} and Bub's protocol discussed in the present paper.
-In Werner, Franz, and Werner's scheme, to detect Eve's interference, Alice and Bob select the $k$th particle at random and disclose $i_{k}$ and $i'_{k}$ through the classical channel.
-Eve can change methods for observing the particles she keeps handy according to $\vec{b}$ disclosed by Bob, so that she can enlarge the amount of information obtained by eavesdropping.
-By contrast, in Bub's protocol discussed in the present paper, Alice and Bob detect Eve's malicious acts from the sequence $S_{23}$ and establish a random bit string from the sequence $S_{14}$.
-Eve observes the particles that she keeps handy for eavesdropping on Alice and Bob's bit string in the sequence of $S_{14}$.
+There are differences between the quantum key distribution scheme proposed by Werner {\it et al}. in Ref.~\cite{Werner2009} and Bub's protocol.
+In the scheme of Werner {\it et al}., Alice and Bob select the $k$th particle at random and disclose $i_{k}$ and $i'_{k}$ through the classical channel to detect Eve's interference.
+Eve can change methods for observing the particles she keeps close at hand according to $\mbox{\boldmath $b$}$ disclosed by Bob, so that she can enlarge the amount of information obtained by eavesdropping.
+By contrast, in Bub's protocol, Alice and Bob detect Eve's malicious acts from the subsequence $S_{23}$ and establish a random bit string from the subsequence $S_{14}$.
+Eve observes the particles that she keeps close at hand for eavesdropping on Alice and Bob's bit string in the subsequence of $S_{14}$.

-In Reference~\cite{Werner2009}, Werner, Franz, and Werner showed the following.
+In Ref.~\cite{Werner2009}, Werner {\it et al}. showed the following.
 Even if Eve steals only a little bit of information from eavesdropping on Alice and Bob's transmission, there must exist discrepancies between Alice and Bob's random bit strings, so that Alice and Bob can detect Eve's interference in a probabilistic manner.

-However, Reference~\cite{Werner2009} does not estimate the probability that Eve guesses right at the random secret bit Alice and Bob establish and the probability that Alice and Bob do not notice Eve's disturbance analytically or numerically.
-Contrastingly, in the current paper, we calculate both these probabilities for the intercept/resend and collective attacks rigorously.
+However, Ref.~\cite{Werner2009} did not estimate the probability $P_{\mbox{ E}}$ that Eve guessed right at the random secret bit Alice and Bob established or the probability $P_{\mbox{ AB}}$ that Alice and Bob did not notice Eve's disturbance analytically or numerically.
+Contrastingly, in the current paper, we calculate both these probabilities for the intercept/resend and translucent attacks rigorously.
 Although we impose some constraints upon Eve's strategies, we evaluate effects caused by Eve's attacks in concrete terms.
-The above results are differences between the present paper and Reference~\cite{Werner2009}.
+These results are differences between Ref.~\cite{Werner2009} and the present paper.
 Furthermore, they are main conclusions of the current paper.